Northern Rivers’ Residential Services meet the qualifications for QRTP and Family First regulations.

 • Services for sexual problem behavior and fire-setting histories

 Residential Treatment Facility.
 The Residential Treatment Facility (RTF) is an intensive residential treatment option licensed by the OMH and serves youth ages 12–18 who have exhibited mental health symptoms with a pattern of psychiatric interventions and hospitalizations.
-Located on Northern Rivers’ Academy Road campus in Albany in a state-of-the-art facility, this program provides youth with high family engagement and wraparound treatment planning and services.
-Entry to this program is through the NYS Office of Mental Health Preadmission Certification Committee (PACC).
+Located on Northern Rivers’ Academy Road campus in Albany in a state-of-the-art facility, this program provides youth with high family engagement and individual and/or family treatment, focusing on return to home and community.
+Entry to this program is through the family’s local Single Point of Access Committee.
+Click here for more information.

 Group Homes.
-Northern Rivers operates three group homes in residential neighborhoods, two in Albany and one in Schenectady, all licensed by OCFS.
-Each of the residences serves 10–11 youth ages 14–21 in a coeducational setting.
+Northern Rivers operates two group homes in residential neighborhoods, one in Albany and one in Schenectady, both licensed by OCFS as a QRTP.
+Each residence serves 10–11 youth ages 14–21 in a coeducational setting.
 The treatment program in each home focuses on community integration and developing independent living skills.
 Youth residing in the group homes generally attend local public schools and are encouraged to participate in school and community activities.
 Those youth requiring special education programming attend the School at Northeast in Schenectady or the Neil Hellman School in Albany, both approved special education programs operated by Northern Rivers.
+Click here for more information.

 The Northern Rivers Difference

-Whether one of our 853 special education schools, public school, vocational programs, or higher education is appropriate, each resident receives the support he or she needs to set and meet their educational and career goals.
+Education: Whether one of our 853 special education schools, public school, vocational programs, or higher education is appropriate, each resident has a customized educational plan with wraparound support.

-Many residential sites have on-site medical care, and all youth have access to psychological, nursing, psychiatric, medication management, and physical health services.
+Medical Care: Many residential sites have on-site medical care, and all youth have access to psychological, nursing, medication management, and physical health services.

-We offer a full range of therapeutic recreational activities inside our residences and out in the community.
+Recreation: We offer a full range of therapeutic recreational activities at our residences and in the community.
 From intramural clubs to trips to sporting events, museums, and concerts, we allow every youth to broaden their horizons and nurture their passions.

 For more information contact: